 Victoria Araj6-minute read

-*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.
+*As of July 6, 2020, Rocket Mortgage® is no longer accepting USDA loan applications.

 What Are The Down Payment Requirements For A Mortgage?

-- Conventional loan: Conventional loans are the most common type of mortgage loan.
+Conventional loan: Conventional loans are the most common type of mortgage loan.
 The minimum down payment requirement for a conventional loan is 3%.
 However, your lender might require that you put a larger percentage down if you have a credit score lower than 620 or a lot of debt.

-- VA loan: A VA loan is a government-backed loan available to current and former members of the Armed Forces and the National Guard.
+VA loan: A VA loan is a government-backed loan available to eligible current and former members of the Armed Forces and the National Guard.
 You can buy a home with no money down if you qualify for a VA loan.

-- FHA loan: An FHA loan is a government-backed loan with lower financial and credit requirements than a conventional loan.
+FHA loan: An FHA loan is a government-backed loan with lower financial and credit requirements than a conventional loan.
 You can buy a home with an FHA loan as long as you have at least 3.5% down at closing.

 - The minimum down payment requirement for your loan type

 - The condition of your home and how much you need to spend on repairs

 - How close you are to retirement